Skip to content

 EMDRSomatic practicesInternal Family Systems (IFS) (integrated when helpful)

-EMDR aims to unlock that frozen processing.
-The bilateral stimulation (eye movements, alternating tones, or tactile tappers) appears to mimic the natural processing that happens during REM sleep, allowing the brain to integrate the stuck memory the way it would have integrated it originally.
-The memory doesn't disappear; it just stops being active in the same way.
-Clients often describe being able to recall what happened without the body responding to it as if it were happening now.
+EMDR's bilateral stimulation (eye movements, alternating tones, or tactile tappers) appears to mimic the natural processing that happens during REM sleep, letting the brain integrate the stuck memory the way it would have integrated it originally.
+What most clients describe afterward is being able to recall what happened without the body responding as if it were happening now.

-This is why EMDR doesn't require extensive verbal narration.
-The reprocessing happens at a level the talking part of the brain can't reach on its own.
+This is why EMDR can move what years of insight-focused therapy couldn't.
+The reprocessing happens at a level the talking part of the brain can't reach on its own, which is also why you won't need to retell the story in detail for the work to do its job.

 The eight phases of EMDR, walked through